Bikatr7/CS3300GroupProject/horizonhub/README.md

 Please also see the `frontend/README.md` for information on the frontend, as well as the `backend/README.md` for information on the backend.
 Both have crucial information for customizing and understanding HorizonHub.

 ### **Requirements**<a name="requirements"></a>

-![TIP] These are the recommended versions when setting up a local build of HorizonHub, other versions may work but HHG can't and does not guarantee it.
+ These are the recommended versions when setting up a local build of HorizonHub, other versions may work but HHG can't and does not guarantee it.

 - Python 3.11+
 - Node.js v20.13.1